Open file, or obtain information about open files

 Order for reading or writing bytes or bits in the file, specified as one of the following character vectors or string scalars.

 By default, all currently supported platforms use little-endian ordering for new files.
 Existing binary files can use either big-endian or little-endian ordering.

 Character encoding to use for subsequent read and write operations,

-fwrite, specified as a string.
-The string
+fwrite, specified as a character vector or

 If you do not specify an encoding scheme,

 files for processing using the default encoding for your system.
 For

 more information, see Opening Files with Different Character Encodings.

 If you specify a value for encoding that is not in the list of supported values, MATLAB issues a warning.
 Specifying other encoding names sometimes (but not always) produces correct results.

 File identifier of an open file, specified as an integer.